jimbozhang/nbterm/README.md

 There are two modes: edit mode, and command mode.

 - `i`: enter the edit mode, allowing to type into the cell.
-- `esc`: exit the edit mode and enter the command mode.
+- `ctrl-d` or `esc`: exit the edit mode and enter the command mode.

 In command mode: